 - Dead himself could be considered an inversion of this trope in a very tragic way: He didn't become the mask, the mask became him.

 - Enforced Trope in Ancient Rome: Enslaving a Roman citizen was generally illegal, so there were fraudsters that pretended to be slaves and sold themselves to other people, only to run away with the money.
-The legal punishment for such people was, you guessed it, to lose their citizenship and become a slave.
+The legal punishment for such people was to lose their citizenship and become a slave.

 - On the internet, it has been said that many people on the internet who've pretended to hold shocking or socially unacceptable positions (racism, fascism, ect) for the sake of ironic humor have ended up actually accepting those ideologies (becoming racist, fascist, etc. for real) without even noticing.

-- Rye likely started out as a weed that was similar enough to wheat that it was hard to separate out.
+- Rye started out as a weed that was similar enough to wheat that it was hard to separate out.
 It evolved to be even more like wheat and even harder to separate out until it was similar enough to wheat that it was a perfectly good cereal crop on its own, and is now intentionally grown.
 In short, this is an entire species becoming the mask through evolution.